falkr/ttm4115/pages/deliveries-t1.md

 * **Evaluation:** Completeness, plausibility, correctness of syntax, layout, clarity.
 * **Hints:** Most likely, the deployment diagram will fit on a single A4 page in landscape orientation.

-### 8. Appendix

-Include the original versions of the following documents that you prepared during the team activities.
-These are not directly graded either (and they are not subject to improvement or feedback).
-They serve as reference material that you can use in the individual delivery I3 later in the semester.

-* Team Conventions
-* Deployment Diagram from the Rice Irrigation System
-* Design Thinking Workshop
-* Use case sea level diagram

-# Delivery

-For this delivery, you need to create a single PDF document that contains several items.

-* We recommend to use Google Docs for the document and export as PDF.

-* Create diagrams using draw.io, and use some time to prepare a good layout.
-* Final delivery is on Blackboard

 # Formatting Rules for Deliveries